keptt/FlaskReactSurveyApp/README.md

 *Please note that deployment scripts are not yet thoroughly tested*

 *Also note that described deployment is used for UNIX systems.
-If you are on Windows, you might want to try using waitress or similar instead of Gunicorn*
+If you are on Windows, you might want to try using Waitress or similar instead of Gunicorn*

-*Also note that the deployment builds below are not refined enough and robust so they are more suitable for reference then real procduction deployment.
+*Also note that the deployment builds below are not refined enough and not robust so they are more suitable for reference then real procduction deployment.
 You will need to perform much more configuration in real deployment*

 To emulate the real deployment process and deploy this project to a more or less real server you may chose one of two approaches:

 * deploy to a single server where you backend runs and make your backend serve static react files from build directory (Not recommended)
 * deploy frontend and backend separately.
-Expose frontend server to the public and make backend run on the local server, using frontend server as a reverse proxy to forward requests to the api (Recommended way)
+Expose frontend server to the public and make backend run on the local server, using frontend server as a reverse proxy to forward requests to the api (Recommended)

 **To deploy your application using the first approach do the following:**

 *Note that as a simple example we will be using Gunicorn server here (for UNIX only)*

-* Step 1: Make sure you have created pyrhon virtual environment from Quickstart
+* Step 1: Make sure you have created python virtual environment from Quickstart steps

-* Step 2: Run `deploy_on_one_server.sh`
+* Step 2: Run `deploy_on_one_server.sh` (You might also want to backup files `app_init.py` and `app.py` from `flask-backend` directory since `sh` script wil modify them)

 * Step 3: Go to <http://localhost:3000> to see if it worked

 **To deploy your application using the first approach do the following:**

-* Step 1: Make sure you have created pyrhon virtual environment from Quickstart
+* Step 1: Make sure you have created python virtual environment from Quickstart steps

 * Step 2: Go to `deployment-template-files` folder and open files `my-surveys-app.nginx` and `my-surveys-app.service`.
 Change all occurences of "<SOME TEXT>" with what "SOME TEXT" is actually asking you